jsdelivr/globalping-probe/README.md

 ## Limitations
 - You can run only one (1) probe per IP address.
 - We disconnect probes that we can't reliably resolve to a physical location.
-- We block probes from IPs associated with anonymous proxies, Tor, and VPN services.
+- We block probes from IP addresses associated with anonymous proxies, Tor, and VPN services.

 ## Security
-- Probes only connect to our API over a secure connection; they don't open ports on your device or accept any incoming connections.
+- The probe only connects to our API over a secure connection; it doesn't open ports on your device or accepts any incoming connections.
 - We use regularly updated lists and databases of [domains](https://github.com/jsdelivr/globalping/blob/master/src/lib/malware/domain.ts) and [IP addresses](https://github.com/jsdelivr/globalping/blob/master/src/lib/malware/ip.ts) associated with malware or potentially dangerous content and ban them on the API level.
 - We block private IP addresses as targets.
 - We rate-limit all users on the API level to prevent network abuse.